cvs-health/android-compose-accessibility-techniques/doc/components/TabRows.md

 The contents of tabs can be collected into a Pager, generally a `HorizontalPager`, that coordinates the displayed content page with the `TabRow` selected `Tab`.
 This is done by holding the tab selection state in the pager state, created with `rememberPagerState()`, retrieving the selected tab index from the `PagerState.currentPage` property, and setting a new page index by calling `PagerStatepagerState.animateScrollToPage()` in a coroutine context.

-At present `ScrollableTabRow` use presents two challenges to accessibility:

-1. Switch Access puts early focus on any visible `HorizontalPager`, because it is scrollable, even if it is lower on the page than other focusable widgets.
+At present `HorizontalPager` use presents a challenge to accessibility: Switch Access puts early focus on any visible `HorizontalPager`, because it is scrollable, even if it is lower on the page than other focusable widgets.
-2. TalkBack announces the content as a "Page" belonging to a "vertical pager," even though the pager is actually horizontal.

 Example: